jcsmileyjr/Hackathon-Landing-Page/README.md

-# Launch Code Memphis Hackathon
+# Computers & Fried Chicken Hackathon
 <hr>

 ![Screen-shot of app in use](assets/active-case-a-compressor.png)